 Now looking at the detail of a session.
 A good session always starts with a warm-up whether you are sailing, lifting weights, or cycling.
 You shouldn’t go straight into full intensity.
 We are of course used to see this in other sports, and in sailing it is just as important.
 At the end of the session is the time to have a good stretch, to help remove waste products from your muscles and maintain or even improve flexibility.
 It can also be a really good opportunity to reflect on the recent training session.

-Jon runs a Coach Yourself to Win page where you can find video, photos, and training tips from all the top regattas, as well as a Coach Yourself to Win group where you can download NOR, Sis, Results and see FAQs on this events.
+Jon runs a Coach Yourself to Win page where you can find video, photos, and training tips from all the top regattas, as well as a Train to Win group where you can download NOR, Sis, Results and see FAQs on this events.